nitinsharmacs/event-driven-vs-synchronous/ipc-in-microservices.md

 Each of the service has its own web server up and running on some port.
 These services provide endpoints where other services can send requests.

 ![REST API](./images/restapi.png)

+Considering the example of an E-commerce website, client sends the request to get all products data from the server.
+Client has to wait for the response from the server and then only client can show all the products.
+It makes this method of communication synchronous as there is a blocking of execution.

 #### Remote Procedure Call